nginx-proxy/nginx-proxy/README.md

 The full request URI will be forwarded to the serving container in the `X-Forwarded-Path` header.

 **NOTE**: Your application needs to be able to generate links starting with `VIRTUAL_PATH`.
-This can be achieved by it being natively on this path or havin an option to prepend this path.
+This can be achieved by it being natively on this path or having an option to prepend this path.
 The application does not need to expect this path in the request.

 #### VIRTUAL_DEST